dextra/awesome-dextra/PROMISING_CONTRIBUTING.md

+# Contributing to Promising 🏗 Projects

+## Introduction

+The list for promising projects shoudl be a space to show up your initiative for the FOSS community.
+Projects needs time to be evolved and ready for public audience.
+While you are working on this, you may apply for this list of promising projects, which - once open for public - can be promoted to the [Awesome Dextra](./README.md) list.

+That way, your project gets visibility and others might get aware of your project, such you can receive help and hints from your colleagues.

-## Contributing
+## Contribution Guidelines

 To contribute to this list, and add your own project, you need to follow this guide.
 First thing is to see if your project meets to following criteria:

  - Repositories must be created or maintained by a Dextra employee by the time the project is submitted.
- - Repositories must be real projects.
+ - Repositories must be ongoing projects aka WIPs.
 There are no minimum stars, commit frequency, or things like that, but it must be a real project.
  - The person must have created, or be a member of the Repository.

-Examples of real projects in our vision
+Examples of *promising* projects in our vision

- - Published packages/libraries/frameworks (Published meaning people can use this on their own project, using the available publishing method for the platform it is built on)
- - Open Source apps
+ - Open Source and licensed under one of the [Open Source Licenses](https://opensource.org/licenses)
- - Reusable template projects, like bootstrappers
- - Original proof of concepts projects, that is used on tutorials/articles
+ - Projects with a __future__ value for the community, i.e. apps, libs, frameworks etc.
+ - Ongoing development, i.e. last commit should not be more than __six__ month ago

-Examples of projects __not considered__ real in our vision
+Examples of projects __not considered__ promising in our vision

  - Simple proof of concept projects, or test repositories
  - Personal projects that has little or no use for the community, like personal portfolios, etc
  - Repositories used for personal studies or even forked repositories from online courses
+ - Staled/Discontinued Development, i.e. last commit is more than __six__ months ago

-#### To sum up, a project which has relevance to other people in the community.
+#### To sum up, an open source project which _might_ have relevance to other people in the community once it is ready to be published

 If your project meets those criterias, then it's time to fork this repository and [send us a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Guideline for new projects

-The changes on README.md must follow the following guide line to be accepted.
+The changes on [PROMISING.md](./PROMISING.md) must follow the following guide line to be accepted.

+> Almost identical to the [README.md format](./README.md)

 The project must be under a category, i.e. programming language, and if a category doesn't exist, it can be [created](#Guideline for new categories)